Level: very easy (our easiest guided tour)

 If you're into photography, this means you'll have a very good chance to get one of those once-in-a-lifetime wildlife shots!

-White-handed Gibbons, an endangered species of ape, are common in the park.
-Their wacky morning calls will certainly surprise and entertain you.
+White-handed Gibbons, an endangered species of ape, are very common in the park.

 We have also seen other rare animals such as Malayan Tapirs, Gaur, Serows (a type of rare mountain goat), Yellow-throated Martens, Malayan Sun Bears, Asiatic Black Bears, Muntjac (deer), and Binturongs (a cross between a bear and a cat).
 We see wild elephants rather frequently too.